AldenBressler/CMU_PGSS2024_CS_LAB/L4 - 792024/README.md

 Lesson 4 Notes

-Left on phone time 3
+Left on phone time 4
+I hate this